lee-sangil/lee-sangil.github.io/_posts/2024-02-12-Electron-publish.md

 ---
-title: "[Electron] How To Publish an Electron App to Github at Build Time"
+title: "How To Publish an Electron App to Github at Build Time"
 categories:
  - Electron
  - JavaScript